In-situ Radiation Damage Study of Silicon Carbide Detectors Subjected to Clinical Proton Beams: Introduction

 \subsection{Radiation damage in silicon carbide}

 Critical to the performance of SiC detectors and electronics is their response to radiation damage-induced defects.
 This is of particular relevance since the trend for high-energy particle physics experiments is moving towards high luminosities, with the imminent high luminosity (HL) upgrade for the LHC and the construction of the FCC in the future \cite{cern_yellow_report_hi_lumi, bartmann_future_2025, the_fcc_collaboration_fcc-hh_2019, hartmann_evolution_2017}.
-As an example: The irradiation fluence the innermost detectors in the CMS experiment at CERN are expected to receive during the planned HL-LHC running phase is \SI{2e16}{\centi\meter^{-2}} of \SI{1}{\mega\electronvolt} neutron equivalent $n_\mathrm{eq.}$\cite{CMSSteinbrueck2024}.
+As an example: The expected irradiation fluence received by the innermost detectors in the CMS experiments at CERN during the planned HL-LHC running phase is \SI{2e16}{\centi\meter^{-2}} of \SI{1}{\mega\electronvolt} neutron equivalent n$_\mathrm{eq.}$\cite{CMSSteinbrueck2024}.

 In two recent irradiation studies by the authors, a collection of samples were irradiated in TRIGA research reactors in Vienna and Ljubljana up to $1\times 10^{16}\:\text{n}_{\text{eq.}}/\text{cm}^2$ and $1\times 10^{18}\:\text{n}_{\text{eq.}}/\text{cm}^2$ respectively \cite{gsponer_neutron_2023}.
 The electrical characterization of those irradiated samples showcased interesting results: Although the reverse current in current-voltage (IV) measurements remained below $10\;\si{\pico\ampere}$ for all fluences up to $1\times 10^{16}\:\text{n}_{\text{eq.}}/\text{cm}^2$, the forward current was significantly reduced with increasing fluence and a forward breakdown was only observed within the sample with the lowest irradiation fluence of $5 \times 10^{14}\:\text{n}_{\text{eq.}}/\si{\centi\meter}^2$.
 In addition, it was also possible to operate the devices in forward bias.
 This effect has been reproduced in TCAD simulations \cite{burin_tcad_2025} since then and is attributed to an electric field barrier created by space charges, which block electrons and holes from entering the diode.